That comparison helps only up to a point.

 The synagogue is one institution, but not one uniform experience.

 Britannica notes, for example, that Orthodox synagogues traditionally preserve gender separation in worship, while Reform and Conservative congregations often do not.
-More broadly, liturgical language, music, seating, sermon style, expectations about dress, and the role of rabbis or cantors can differ significantly across communities.
+More broadly, liturgical language, music, seating, sermon style, expectations about dress, and the role of rabbis or cantors can differ sharply across communities.

 Why the synagogue still matters